Reform Party (Hawaii): "Missionary party"

 The families of several missionaries became wealthy and their descendants were able to launch businesses and establish plantations in the islands.
 According to "The Friend" (Honolulu publication) from the turn of the twentieth century, there were 91 sons and 73 daughters of missionaries with 101 grandsons and 73 granddaughters living in Hawaii.
 This was an estimated 1/20 of the white population of Hawaii at the time (a figure that excluded the Portuguese population).
 It was common to refer to the entire white population as "the missionary party" and it was a common belief that they ruled the islands having leading positions in society.
 The missionary publication The Missionary Review of the World (1900) states; "They form the best element of the population of Hawaii".
 The missionary party was heavily involved in land and labor issues but were not able to gain control over government foreign affairs.
 Most of them were U.S. citizens that were already in constant communications with the US as well as continuous trading.
 They controlled all aspects of media, business and politics in Hawaii.
 After teaming up with the U.S. Republican Party and the U.S. Navy there was little left to exploit.
-A campaign of brainwashing followed to convince Hawaiians that the U.S. was the legitimate ruler and that they were, in fact, Americans, according to Dallas Carter.
+A propaganda campaign followed to convince Hawaiians that the U.S. was the legitimate ruler and that they were, in fact, Americans, according to Dallas Carter.